Online Computation with Untrusted Advice: Online bidding

-Strategy $X_u^*$ requires $u$ as advice, which can be unbounded.
+The strategy $X_u^*$ studied in the previous section requires $u$ as advice, which can be unbounded.
 A natural question is what competitiveness can one achieve with $k$ advice bits, for some fixed $k$.
 We address this question both from the point of view of upper and lower bounds.
 Concerning upper bounds, we show the following: